Ralim/IronOS/Documentation/DebugMenu.md

 ### CTip

-This is the tip temperature in degree Celsius.
+This is the tip temperature in degrees Celsius.
 This can be used with RTip for assessing temperature processing performance.

 ### CHan